ihucos/noapt/README.md

 * You don't have root access
 * You don't like to use root access very often
 * Install programs without cluttering your system
+* Dont't bother about package names, just type `noapt $executablename`

+# Updating
+No really nice solution yet: delete all build cache with `plash purge` and it will be rebuiled on demand.